section-engineering-education/engineering-education/content/articles/different-techniques-of-encoding-data-for-transmission/index.md

 These signal variations include:
 1. Analog data to analog signal conversion – This includes; Amplitude Modulation, Phase Modulation, and Frequency Modulation.
-2. Digital data to analog signals - This include; Amplitude Shift Keying, frequency Shift Keying, Phase Shift Keying.
+2. Digital data to analog signals - This includes; Amplitude Shift Keying, frequency Shift Keying, and Phase Shift Keying.
 3. Digital data to digital signals - This is what we will focus on.

 The types of encoding techniques include: